avishekdas128/trending-repositories-app/README.md

 # Trending Repositories on GitHub

-An android app that lists trending Github repositories.
+An android application that lists trending Github repositories.

 ## Features